windkh/node-red-contrib-telegrambot/README.md

 The node receives events from the bot like:
-- callback_query of inline keyboards.
+- **callback_query** of inline keyboards.
 See example-flow [inline keyboard flow](examples/inlinekeyboard.json) in examples folder.
-- inline_query
+- **inline_query**
-- edited_message which is triggered when someone alters an already sent message.
+- **edited_message** which is triggered when someone alters an already sent message.
-- edited_message_text which is triggered when someone alters an already sent message text.
+- **edited_message_text** which is triggered when someone alters an already sent message text.
-- edited_message_caption which is triggered when someone alters an already sent caption e.g. of a photo.
+- **edited_message_caption** which is triggered when someone alters an already sent caption e.g. of a photo.
-- channel_post which is triggered when the bot is member of a public channel (/setprivacy to disabled!).
+- **channel_post** which is triggered when the bot is member of a public channel (/setprivacy to disabled!).
-- edited_channel_post which is triggeren when someone alters an already sent message in a public channel.
+- **edited_channel_post** which is triggeren when someone alters an already sent message in a public channel.
-- edited_channel_post_text which is triggeren when someone alters an already sent message text in a public channel.
+- **edited_channel_post_text** which is triggeren when someone alters an already sent message text in a public channel.
-- edited_channel_post_caption which is triggeren when someone alters an already sent caption of e.g. a photo in a public channel.
+- **edited_channel_post_caption** which is triggeren when someone alters an already sent caption of e.g. a photo in a public channel.

 ## Reply Node
 ![node-appearance-reply](images/TelegramBotNodeReply.png "Reply node appearance")
 **Fig. 7:** Reply node appearance

 The reply node waits for an answer to a specified message.
-It should be used in conjunction with the sender node:
+It should be used in conjunction with the sender node.
-See example below.

 # Examples